mikeski-aa/ocr-scoreboard-check/README.md

 The purpose of the file is to clean up the parsed names before they are checked against the vehicle name CSV and to improve the overall parsing accuracy.

-Lastly, the CSV is loaded via Papa Parse and each value is compared against the CSV, returning the plane name and relevant rating to the user, displaying an ordered table of planes along with the possible plane range from detected values.
+Tthe CSV is loaded via Papa Parse and each value is compared against the CSV, returning the plane name and relevant rating to the user, displaying an ordered table of planes along with the possible plane range from detected values.

 ## Tools used